Are Language Immersion Programs Worth It? A Real Look at Time, Productivity, and Cost

 “What is the fastest, most effective use of my time?”

-When evaluating any language program, adults should look at:
+When evaluating any language program, adults should look at three things:

 1. Time investment